 Is Moonlighting Legal in India?

 Since there doesn’t exist any law against moonlighting in the IT sector in India, the practice cannot be considered illegal.
 However, as per labor laws workers of a factory are prohibited to take up any side job/dual employment.
 However, employees belonging to the IT sector can be prohibited from dual employment by their offer letters.

 In case any organization mentions in the offer letter provided to their employees before joining that they cannot indulge in moonlighting during their course of employment, in case they would be terminated, then definitely prohibition of moonlighting can be considered under the company’s policy.
 Also, there are companies raising objections on moonlighting jobs for the same industry as this leads to a conflict of interest.

 However, not all IT firms are standing against the practice of moonlighting some are thinking from employees’ perspectives as well.
 Tech Mahindra CEO CP Gurnani finds this practice healthy if it helps its employees earn extra money.

-Companies like Swiggy supports moonlighting jobs for their employees under certain conditions after working hours.
-Nova Benefits also favors its employees towards moonlighting and promotes them to pursue their interests and passion outside work hours.
+Companies like Swiggy support moonlighting jobs for their employees under certain conditions after working hours.
+Nova Benefits also favors its employees towards moonlighting and encourages them to pursue their interests and passion outside work hours.